 INSTITUTE FOR WOMEN’S LEADERSHIP

 The Institute for Women’s Leadership focuses on the issues and challenges that uniquely impact women’s roles in business.
-Students conduct research, participate in gatherings, and attend speaking events while developing their leadership potential and serving as a helpful resource for women in the community at large.
+Students conduct research, participate in gatherings, and attend speaking events while developing their leadership potential and serving as a helpful resource for high school students and women in the community at large.